Final Girl (film): Plot

-A five-year-old Veronica meets with a man named William after her parents have died.
-He offers to take her in and train her for a job that is only for "special" people, explaining that his wife and child were killed by "a very bad man”.
+Five-year-old Veronica meets with a man named William after her parents have died.
+He offers to take her in and train her for a job that is only for "special" people, explaining that his wife and child were killed by "a very bad man".
 She accepts.

 Twelve years later, Veronica prepares to finish training.
 William injects her with a combination of truth serum and DMT, a hallucinatory drug, to confront her greatest fear, so she can understand what her victims will be experiencing.
 Despite believing herself fearless, Veronica confronts her greatest fear: failing her mission.

 Four seventeen-year-old boys named Jameson, Daniel, Nelson, and Shane meet at a diner.
 Jameson chooses women for the group to hunt and kill; their latest prey is a girl named Gwen.
 The boys take her to the woods, where they murder her.
-On a recon mission, Veronica meets Shane's girlfriend, Jennifer, at the diner.
+Veronica meets Shane's girlfriend, Jennifer, on a recon mission, at the diner.
 They bond over their boy issues, revealing Veronica's romantic feelings for William despite their age difference and her awareness that he is emotionally unavailable.
 Jennifer tells her the boys are on the verge of falling apart.
 Next, using herself as bait, Veronica meets Jameson at the diner and accepts a date.
 The boys pick her up at the diner and take her to the woods, where they play truth or dare.
 Offering a whiskey flask to the boys from her purse, she tricks all except Jameson into drinking the hallucinogen.
 She draws the dare 'Die' and begs to go home.
 Jameson gives her five minutes to run, but the boys do not wait and go after her immediately.

 As the drugs take effect, Daniel hallucinates two panda heads in suits coming after him; it is actually Veronica, who kills him with his own axe.
 Next, Veronica goes after Nelson, who sees a group of faceless thugs encircling him.
-His mother appears and they kiss deeply before he dies as Veronica crushes his head with a rock.
+His mother appears and they deeply kiss before he dies as Veronica crushes his head with a rock.
 Shane's worst fear is his girlfriend cheating on him with Jameson and discovering his true nature.